Banks: You don’t need to deploy fraud detection tools on-premise anymore

 The upfront implementation cost and duration is typically much lower for vendor-hosted solutions, with all the hardware, expertise and software ready to go and easily scalable.
 This does mean a potentially higher ongoing cost in the form of the subscription fee, however.

-What’s the best fraud detection solution deployment option for banks?
+What’s the best deployment option for fraud protection for banks?

 Thankfully most vendors can offer a range of deployment or integration options, depending on the existing tech stack and infrastructure.